stuebersystems/doc.quattropod.en/docs/usb/firmware-upgrade.md

 !!! tip "Tip"

-	If you're unable to connect the transmitters to the receiver after the firmware update please [pair](pairing.md) the devices again.
+	If you`re unable to connect the transmitters to the receiver after the firmware update please [pair](pairing.md) the devices again.

 ## Update Firmware via internet with CMS